IBM-Bluemix-Docs/certificate-manager/order-certificates.md

 {: help}
 {: support}

 When you order certificates from {{site.data.keyword.cloudcerts_short}}, you can choose to enable auto-renewal.
-Renewels work similar to certificate ordering.
-When you request that your certificate is renewed, {{site.data.keyword.cloudcerts_short}} sends a DNS txt challenge to your callback URL, so that you can prove that you still own the domains for which you are attempting to renew certificates.
+When you set up auto-renewal, requests are handled in the same way as they are when you order a certificate.
+Like when you order, {{site.data.keyword.cloudcerts_short}} sends a DNS txt challenge to your callback URL, so that you can prove that you own the domains that correlate to the certificates that you're trying to renew.

 There are a few things to keep in mind: